canonical/grafana-agent-k8s-operator/INTEGRATING.md

 ```

-Once these relations are established, you can check that by running:
+Once these relations are established, you can check it by running:

 ```bash
 juju status --relations